 So we're helping the 'bad guys', right?

-It may seem so at first, but then a few months later, after the recent (ahem, Turkey) elections, the 'bad guy' is a prominent member of parliament, and seems to (based on the news we read) really makes a positive change.
+It may seem so at first, but then a few months later, after the recent (ahem, Turkey) elections, the 'bad guy' is a prominent member of parliament, and seems to (based on the news we read) really make a positive change.

 So who defines who is the bad guy?
 The ones in power, it seems.

-The real bad guys still have hundred of other ways to encrypt their communication (we're not a communication service), but 'good guys' don't really have other lightweight and free solution to keep their notes and ideas private.
+The real bad guys still have hundred of other ways to encrypt their communication (we're not a communication service), but 'good guys' don't really have other lightweight and free solutions to keep their notes and ideas private.

 We don't want to play the judge.

 There are other whistleblower services who have the resources to make a sound judgement, but we don't.

-Still, sometimes we're forced to, and so the whole countries end up blocking access to our site just because we don't cooperate.
+Still, sometimes we're forced to, and so whole countries end up blocking access to our site just because we don't cooperate.

 (This situation can be avoided with smart and polite legal dialog and other non-programmer skills that we have to pay for from our own pockets).

 We don't sell users' data, and we never will; we're not in this for the money.

 We do fight for our users and we have purposely created our service in such a way that we can't give out our users' data, since it technically just can't be done.